-Applications for special admission, admission with advanced standing and from persons relying for admission on overseas qualifications should be lodged with this office.
+The Office provides information about special admission (including mature age entry), admission with advanced standing and admission on overseas qualifications.
 The Office also receives applications from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
 It is essential that the closing dates for lodgment of applications are adhered to.
 For further details see the sections below on Enrolment and Fees.